 The existence of educational provision for those affected by a new landscape of increased immigration control is under threat, in particular, the impact that cuts to social services and aggressive immigration policies have had on ESOL provision has been devastating.
 Set against this political backdrop ACT ESOL, an ongoing practice-led collaborative research project, was initiated by Serpentine Projects in partnership with English for Action (EFA).
 The project brings together ESOL teachers and students with theatre director Frances Rifkin (Implicated Theatre) and artist researcher Nelly Alfandari to develop a political and participatory ESOL approach that combines language-learning with a focus on resistance.

 The project was established in 2015 after a pilot workshop series led by Becky Winstanley from EFA, where ACT ESOL explored ways in which radical ESOL and radical theatre could come together in a single project to develop new methodologies for the ESOL classroom.
 Following the success of the pilot, Implicated Theatre worked with EFA to establish a participatory action research project involving nine ESOL teachers as researchers.
-You can download a report on the pilot by Becky Winstanley here.

 ACT ESOL Language, Resistance, Theatre resource is the result of this three-year research process undertaken by the teachers and theatre practitioners, exploring how to implement Theatre of the Oppressed in the ESOL classroom.
 The resource shares the experiences and learning, as well as explains the work to different practitioners and students who are interested in Participatory ESOL.
 The research process was documented through illustrations by Nic Vas, who has illustrated the resource and authoured the comic Speaking Without Words.
 The collectively developed methodologies shared in this resource are part of a radical ESOL education that is interested in transformation as opposed to inclusion.
-You can download or order a copy of the resource here.

 The resource is designed by Elisabeth Klement.